ARAldhafeeri/WebPilot/design.md

 ONLY, we will add more in the future.

-4. `/browse`: The tool will crawl the website to perform the browser tasks, once the tasks are generated, you will see a brwowser pop up and you will be able to see the Agentic A.I browse for you.
+4. `browse`: The tool will crawl the website to perform the browser tasks, once the tasks are generated, you will see a brwowser pop up and you will be able to see the Agentic A.I browse for you.
 The browser for the /browse session will not be clossed until you close it with `/crawl`, `/browse`, `/research` commands.

 <img src="./assets/arch.png" width=400 alt="webpilot cli architecture" />